Wine & More

 • the vintage and general features of the harvest, if it’s relevant

 Whereas food is usually served from the left, the sommelier will most probably serve from the right.
-While doing that, he would turn the label forward to make it visible to the person who was ordering the wine.
+While doing that, he would turn the label forward to make it visible to the person ordering the wine.
 The sommelier always does that to ensure the correct bottle is being served.

 Even if you are having a casual dinner with friends, you’ll see that your guests love to know more about the wine you are serving.
 It is pretty common today to leave the bottle for your guest to take a snapshot with a phone camera.

 The presentation doesn’t have to be as official as in top restaurants.
-Rather share your own insight and, ideally, passion about the particular wine and what makes this wine special for you.
+Rather share your insight and, ideally, passion about the particular wine and what makes this wine special for you.

 If this is the winery where you have been, describe your experience and tell people more.
 Sharing your emotions and impressions will enhance the feeling of enjoying the same bottle with your friends.